mcmahonmc/mcmahonmc.github.io/_projects/04-sci-museum-sd.md

 ---
 title: High-Speed Service Design
 date: 2023-02-25
-subtitle: Tactical / UX • Science Museum of Virginia
+subtitle: Transformative UX Strategies for the Science Museum of Virginia
 image: '/images/projects/science-museum/header.png'
 ---

+# Reimagining Visitor Experiences at the Science Museum of Virginia

-### The [Science Museum of Virginia](https://smv.org) captivates hundreds of thousands of guests each year through experiential exhibits, unique artifacts, interactive technologies, innovative workshops, dynamic films, impressive live animals, hands-on makerspaces, interesting lab demos, and quirky original content.
+The [Science Museum of Virginia](https://smv.org) captivates hundreds of thousands of guests each year through experiential exhibits, unique artifacts, interactive technologies, innovative workshops, dynamic films, impressive live animals, hands-on makerspaces, interesting lab demos, and quirky original content.

+# A Transformative 2-Hour Session with Richmond Design Group

-### I participated in a 2-hour workshop hosted by the [Richmond Design Group](https://www.linkedin.com/company/rvadsgn/), during which we conducted a heuristic analysis of the in-person Science Museum experience.
+I participated in a 2-hour workshop hosted by the [Richmond Design Group](https://www.linkedin.com/company/rvadsgn/), during which we conducted a heuristic analysis of the in-person Science Museum experience.
 Independently, I produced artifacts summarizing the thinking that went into the live workshop that day.
 Altogether, this project took about 4 hours - pretty quick!

 <div class="gallery-box">
   <div class="gallery">